rwood/fluentmigrator/src/FluentMigrator.SchemaGen/README.md

 Future Ideas
 ------------
  * Might consider a two phase approach that emits differences as a data structure and then applies an ordering / grouping algorithm.
 Groups become classes.
-   * This should support more complex cases involing order complexity and make the code a bit more abstracted and readable.
+   * This should support more complex cases involving order complexity.
    * We're likely to find that some ordering contraints will depend on the database type.
  * Support selective differences so you can slice the changes into different phases.
    * Currently only support table include/exclude selection.